dtolia/nonworker-analysisUK/README.md

 ![alt text](https://github.com/dtolia/nonworker-analysisUK/blob/main/charts/13_Haridwar.png "Plot for District Haridwar")

 Thus, we have a relationship but what can be the cause?!
 Is it the difference in ethnic culture?
 The result of exclusionary and unequal urbanization?
 Or could it be something that we’re completely missing out on!?!

-Anyway, this cannot be determined until we thoroughly analyze relevant data in this regard.
+This shall be determined as we thoroughly analyze relevant data in this regard.